England World Cup Shirts Since 1990

 England Kits Through the Ages

-In this article I take a look at the England football shirts worn by the team at each FIFA World Cup since 1990.
+In this article, I take a look at the England football shirts worn by the team at each FIFA World Cup since 1990.
 Why 1990?
-Well, for 2 reasons.
+Well, for two reasons.
 Firstly, all football shirt designs were pretty rubbish before this period.
 And secondly, 1990 is the first World Cup that I have vivid memories of and the 1990 World Cup shirt was the first England kit that I ever owned.
 A birthday present from my parents before our summer holiday and just before the World Cup got underway.

 The 1990 World Cup